-- User (USER): Select this access level to limit the highest number of settings available to the end user. - Installer (INST): Select this access level to limit some of the settings available to the installer.
+- User (USER): Select this access level for building supervisors and other non-technical staff to prevent unauthorized access to installer and advanced level settings. - Installer (INST): Select this access level to limit some of the settings available to the installer.
 This is the factory default access level. - Advanced (ADV): Select this access level to have complete access to all of the control settings.
-In the following menu tables, the appropriate access level needed to view each item is shown in the Access column. - Note: the Lock / Unlock switch on the front of the control must be set to unlock to change the access level.
+In the display menu tables, the appropriate access level needed to view each item is shown in the Access column.

+Note: the Lock / Unlock switch on the front of the control must be set to unlock to change the access level.